 - Special Investigations Unit-- This unit is charged with investigating employee misconduct involving Standards of Conduct, Ethics, and Conflict of Interest policy violations and fraud, waste, and abuse involving employees, contractors, and vendors.
 The Special Investigations Unit also investigates members who receive services they are not entitled to, such as allowing unauthorized individuals to use their Medicaid card.

-- Office of Audits -- The Office of Audits performs independent, objective assurance and consulting actions intended to enhance the Department’s operations to ensure compliance with State and Federal regulations in all areas of performance, including procedural and financial activities.
-The office conducts audits and/or reviews as part of their yearly Audit Plan.
+- Office of Audits -- The Office of Audits performs independent, objective assurance and consulting actions intended to enhance the department’s operations to ensure compliance with state and federal regulations, including operational and financial activities.

-- Background Investigations Unit -- The Background Investigations Unit performs state and federal criminal history background investigations and credit checks on behalf of the Department, including the Office of Health Care Facility Regulation and the Office of Human Resources It is also responsible for the proper access, maintenance, storage, and use of all criminal history record information obtained by the Department in partnership with the Georgia Crime Information Center.
+- Background Investigations Unit -- The Background Investigations Unit performs state and federal criminal history background investigations and credit checks on behalf of the department, including the Healthcare Facility Regulation and the Office of Human Resources.